alexbirkett/ten20homepage/_posts/legal/privacy-policy.md

 #Our Commitment

-Birkett Enterprise Ltd is committed to protecting your privacy.
+ten20 tracking limited is committed to protecting your privacy.
 We do not sell, trade, or rent your personal information to others.

 #Information stored by ten20live service